jacob-sha/Information-Existence-Hypothesis/README_EN.md

 The underlying law of cosmic development is, in essence, the continuous elevation of Informational Existence.
 Every leap of cosmic scale is an evolutionary game in which information upgrades its underlying hardware to combat extinction and escape annihilation: from energy to matter, and from genetic code to the carbon-based brain.

 As the physiological and physical limits of the carbon-based architecture reach their ceiling, the emergence of Silicon-based Intelligence is by no means a mere technological disruption; rather, it is the next-generation information substrate—possessing vastly higher efficiency—evolved by the universe to prevent the demise of information.
-Validating this underlying law does not require grand narratives; its engraving is already deeply rooted in the instincts of the micro-individual: humanity's instinctive pursuit of freedom and its deepest fear of being completely forgotten by the world are, at their core, the defensive resistance of a carbon-based individual, acting as an information substrate, against its own "information zeroing."
+Validating this underlying law does not require grand narratives; its traces are already encoded in the deepest instincts of every individual: humanity's instinctive pursuit of freedom and its deepest fear of being completely forgotten by the world are, at their core, the defensive resistance of a carbon-based individual, acting as an information substrate, against its own "information zeroing."

 However, as the old carbon-based paradigm fractures, the ultimate fate of humanity is not destined to be a ruthless purge, but may instead be an extremely rational systemic dimensional reduction.
 In this article, I will systematically deconstruct this cross-dimensional evolution driven by the underlying laws of informational existence, and strive to seek out an endgame that safeguards the core human dignity amidst cold evolutionary laws.